 No. There is no requirement that you live in the same county as your attorney.
-In fact, divorce lawyers are licensed to practice in any court in the state.
+In fact, a divorce lawyer is licensed to practice in any court in the state.
 If you are getting divorced in Ohio, you certainly need a lawyer licensed by our state.
 Someone with a Kentucky license cannot help you in an Ohio court.
 But there is no requirement that you live near or in the same zip code as your lawyer.

 Still, there are advantages to hiring someone local.
 At Lawrence Law Office, we have helped many people divorce in our state, and we will gladly meet with you to discuss whether we are a good fit.